Mazlan has an affinity for trivia and fun facts that he loves to share with others.

 Although folks in the interiors or from the lower-income groups still practice them, the educated and the town folks will go for prescriptive medicines.
 This is because employers will only reimburse expenses for medical treatment from science-based educated doctors.
 Complementary alternative treatments are not recognized and will not be paid.

 When the sickness takes a longer time to cure or when western-medicine fails, they might go back to traditional treatment.

 These treatments that were once the norm for their ancestors are now termed as the alternative therapy in health and medicine.

 The instinctual impulse to try alternative medicine has gained a lot of traction not only in Asia but also in the west.
 This has prompted countries such as China and India to develop them into lucrative industries.

 Exploiting the Weird and Strange Therapy

-Seeing good economic opportunity in this area has prompted some ‘creative healers’ to come out with some weird and strange therapy or treatment.
+Seeing good economic opportunity in this area has prompted some ‘creative healers’ to come out with several weird and strange therapies or treatments.

-There is no known medical research or study to confirm the efficacy and safety of this strange therapy but it has become a very popular form of alternative treatment.
+There is no known medical research or study to confirm the efficacy and safety of these strange therapies but it has become a very popular form of alternative treatment.

-Let us take a look at this bizarre and strange therapy in Asia that swayed many completely logical and rational people to try.
+Let's take a look at these bizarre and strange therapies in Asia that swayed many completely logical and rational people to try.